Adewale1010/all-low_level_programming/0x05-pointers_arrays_strings/README.md

-1-swap.c: C program that swaps the values of two integers 2-strlen.c: C program that returns the lengthof a string 3-puts.c: C program that prints a string to stdout
+1-swap.c: C program that swaps the values of two integers 2-strlen.c: C program that returns the lengthof a string 3-puts.c: C program that prints a string to stdout 4-print_rev.c: C program that prints a string in reverse